erogluorhan/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 GeoCAT-comp is the computational component of the GeoCAT project as can be seen in Figure :ref:`fig3structure`, and it houses implementations of geoscience data analysis functions.
-Novel research and development is conducted for analyzing structured as well as unstructured grid data from various research fields such as climate, weather, atmosphere, ocean, etc. In addition, some of the functionalities of GeoCAT-comp are inspired/reimplemented from NCAR Command Language (NCL).
+Novel research and development is conducted for analyzing structured and unstructured grid data from various research fields including climate, weather, atmosphere, ocean, etc. In addition, some of the functionalities of GeoCAT-comp are modernized versions of functions from NCAR Command Language (NCL).

 Spherical harmonics (both decomposition and recomposition as well as area weighting); Fourier transforms such as band-block, band-pass, low-pass, and